 However, privacy blockers that block any third-party data and scripts effectively prevent the Frosmo Platform from working.
 For example, the following privacy technologies block the Frosmo Platformplatform:

-If the browser disables third-party local storage in addition to third-party cookies, and if your site uses shared context, the Frosmo Platform will not work.
+If the browser disables third-party local storage in addition to third-party cookies, and if your site uses shared context a visitor uses privacy blockers that prevent third-party scripts and requests from working on your site, the Frosmo Platform will not work.
 This This is because the Frosmo scripts are considered the shared context data, which the platform relies on, is third-party for your site.
 For more information about how to address the this issue, contact Frosmo support.

 If your site uses shared context, and if a visitor uses private browsing modes that block third-party data, the Frosmo Platform will not work.
 This is because the shared context data, which the platform relies on, is third-party for your site.